Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Very limited capacity

-• Can look like clutter if full
+• It can look like clutter if full

 • Requires maintenance (remotes get lost)